-From 6th April 2020, businesses employing freelance contractors will have to determine whether they are freelance or could be classed as full-time employees.
+Businesses employing freelance contractors have to determine whether they are freelance or could be classed as full-time employees.
+We explain what IR35 means for small business and IR35 small company exemption.

-Although IR35 has been around since 2000, research has shown that many small businesses still have limited understanding .
+Although IR35 has been around since 2000, research has shown that many small businesses still have limited understanding.
 Here’s our quick guide and what you need to do next.
-Please be aware employment status is a notoriously complex area and this blog post is only a guide and is not to be regarded as a substitute for consultation with one of our consultants, since every case will ultimately turn on its own particular facts and circumstances.
+Please be aware employment status is a notoriously complex area and this blog post is only a guide and is not to be regarded as a substitute for consultation with one of our team, since every case will ultimately turn on its own particular facts and circumstances.

 - Public sector: if the contract is in the public sector it’s up to the client to determine whether IR35 applies.
-If it does, then the contractor will need to be put onto the payroll and tax and NI will be deducted from their pay.
+If it does, then the contractor will need to the correct deductions for tax and National Insurance contributions will need to be made and remitted directly to HMRC on behalf of the worker.

 - Private sector: currently in this sector the rules state that the intermediary will need to make extra payment to cover the additional tax and NI that the HMRC would usually receive from an employee’s wages.
 However, from April it will now be down to the client to determine whether the contractor falls within IR35.
 Previously this was up to the worker’s personal service company.

-However, an important caveat is that the new IR35 rules don’t yet apply to those businesses classified as ‘small’ and they will not need to declare the status of contractors.
+However, an important caveat is that the IR35 rules don’t apply to those businesses classified as ‘small’ and they do not need to declare the status of contractors.
 In order to fall into this category, the business needs to meet two or more of the following (during a 12-month period):

 - Turnover – not more than £10.2 million